 Michelle DiMeo: Experiencing Kinesthetic Empathy: Dance and the Visually Impaired

-This project deals with dance and the visually impaired.
-The research focuses on developing ways to comprehensively include those who are significantly visually impaired in dance and somatic movement practices, as well as what can be learned about kinesthetic empathic sensation through this process.
+“Experiencing Kinesthetic Empathy” addresses dance and people with visual impairments.
+The artistic investigation focused on developing ways to fully engage people with signifi- cant visual impairments in dance and somatic movement practices, and what can be learned about kinesthetic empathic sensations through this process.

-Ida Kaufmann, Laura Mirjana Hrgota-Jannene, Joanna Gruberska: Utopian Apathy (Arbeitstitel)
+Ida Kaufmann, Laura Mirjana Hrgota-Jannene, Joanna Gruberska: Pink Fluffy Cut and Destroy

 The overwhelming feeling of apathy.
 What can help us emerge out of it?
 Can fighting be a way to reconnect with our fighting spirit, with our physical and mental strength?
 We want to embody different bodily experiences such as feelings of frustration, powerlessness and hope.
 A back and forth between theory, emotional and physical research.
 A dance to connect physically with the public, dancing as part of the fight, a way to gain hope and strength.